firaterkn/Python_Project_Data_Job_Analysis/README.md

 The questions to be answered in the project are below:

 1. What are the skills most in demand for the top 3 most popular data roles?
 2. How are in-demand skills trending for Data Analysts?
 3. How well do jobs and skills pay for Data Analysts?
-    4. What are the optimal skills for data analysts to learn?
-(High Demand AND High Paying)